-Image 28: Settings and Help
+Image 28: Settings, with Help and About sections

 General

 Localization change application's language (and system context menu items languages in Windows installable version) and restarts PeaZip.
 Language can be chosen from the dropdown menu, or picked from a file selection dialog clicking on the "Language" link on the left of the dropdown menu.